AscelineHogge/character-manager-js/README.md

-# Character Manager - In Progress
+# Character Manager - Finish

 ## Project.
 "A Comics fan client would like to manage his favorites characters on a dashboard.
 He contacts you to create an app that will be able to view, edit, create all his favorites characters."